 I normally oil cleanse with a wash cloth.
 But since it can be rinsed off without a wash cloth, I preferred to take a break from it.
 I liked how gentle oil cleansing is without a wash cloth.
 Since I wasn’t using a wash cloth, I found I spent a little extra time massaging the product into my skin which ensured I was still getting a good cleanse and removing everything from the surface of my skin.

 I also loved using facial rollers and massaging tools with the Vitamin B Enzyme Cleansing Oil + Makeup Remover.
 There’s nothing drying about this cleanser so it can be worked into your skin for a few minutes without any irritation.
 Since it easily rinses off with water, using it with face roller and massaging tools is much easier than using a regular oil or oil blend.
-There’s one facial roller in particular I use quite regularly that’s made out of rubber, and I do need to use a little soap to remove the Vitamin B Cleansing Oil, but still, it’s much easier to clean off than a regular oil.

 As for the exfoliating enzymes in the product, and how that performed – to be honest, I wasn’t super wowed by that.
 The only time I notice a smoothing or brightening effect from the cleanser was when I doubled cleansed or left the cleanser on a little longer than usual.
 I’ve used other types of natural cleansers and masks with fruit enzymes and had much more striking results with regards to exfoliation and making my skin appear instantly brighter and softer.
 Perhaps if I used a wash cloth with the cleanser I would get better exfoliating results, but that would be from the wash cloth and not the enzymes in the cleanser.